amansatya/ZOMATO-BASIC-CLONE/README.md

 ## FEATURES

--This project has a basic clone of zomato webpage.
+- This project has a basic clone of zomato webpage.
--Used of practice and educational purpose.
+- Used of practice and educational purpose.
--Just for basic learning.
+- Just for basic learning.

 ## Installation